-After the three week add drop period students may withdraw from a class up to, but no later than the 6th week of the school year (i.e. one week after the 5 week progress report).
-However, students are not guaranteed a replacement class this late in the semester and may be assigned to a study hall or no class at all.
+After ten days, students may withdraw from a class up to, but no later than the 10th week of the school year (i.e. one week after the quarter progress report.
+However, students may not add a replacement class this late in the semester and may be assigned to a study hall, school service, or if eligible may elect to have a free period.
 A "W" will be placed on the student transcript.